Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Study design

 \section{Study design}

 In this section, we outline our study design.
-First, we introduce the task and dataset for our study, then we explain the experimental setup, and, finally, the data collection process.
+First, we introduce the task and dataset for our study, then we explain the experimental setup and our dependent variables, and, finally, the data collection process.

-\subsection{Task and dataset}
+\subsection{Task and Dataset}

 \paragraph{Task} Automating parts of the hiring funnel has become common practice of many companies; especially the sourcing of candidates online~\citep{bogen2018help,sanchez2020does}.
 An important task herein is to determine someone's occupation, which is a prerequisite for advertising job openings or recruiting people for adequate positions.
 This information may not be readily available in structured format and would, instead, have to be inferred from unstructured information found online.
-While this process lends itself to the use AI-based systems, it is susceptible to gender bias and discrimination~\citep{de2019bias,bogen2018help,sanchez2020does}. \citet{de2019bias} show that these biases can manifest themselves in error rate disparities between genders, and that error rate disparities are correlated with gender imbalances in occupations.
+While this process lends itself to the use AI systems, it is susceptible to gender bias and discrimination~\citep{de2019bias,bogen2018help,sanchez2020does}. \citet{de2019bias} show that these biases can manifest themselves in error rate disparities between genders, and that error rate disparities are correlated with gender imbalances in occupations.
 For instance, women surgeons are significantly more often misclassified than men surgeons because the occupation \emph{surgeon} is heavily men-dominated.
 Similar disparities occur, among others, for professors and teachers.
 Interestingly, the disparate impact on people persists when the AI model does \emph{not} consider explicit gender indicators (e.g., pronouns)~\citep{de2019bias}.
 Such misclassifications in hiring have tremendous repercussions for affected people because they may be systematically excluded from exposure to relevant opportunities.
 In our study, we instantiate an AI-assisted decision-making setup where participants see short textual bios and are asked---with the help of an AI recommendation---to predict whether a given bio belongs to a professor or a teacher.
 Professors are historically a men-dominated occupation, whereas teachers have been mostly associated with women~\citep{miller2000women}.\footnote{See also~\citep{teachers,professors} on current demographic statistics for professors and teachers in the US.}

 \paragraph{Dataset} We use the publicly available BIOS dataset, which contains approximately 400,000 online bios for 28 different occupations from the Common Crawl corpus, initially created by~\citet{de2019bias}.\footnote{The code that reproduces the dataset can be found at \url{https://github.com/Microsoft/biosbias}.} This data set has been used in other human-AI decision-making studies as well, such as the ones by~\citet{liu2021understanding} or~\citet{peng2022investigations}.
 For each bio in the dataset we know the gender of the corresponding person and their true occupation.
 Gender is based on the pronouns used in the bio, and a limitation of this dataset is that it only contains bios that use ``she'' or ``he'' as pronouns, excluding bios of non-binary people.
 We only consider bios that belong to professors and teachers, which leaves us with 134,436 bios, out of which 118,215 belong to professors and 16,221 to teachers.
 In line with current demographics and societal stereotypes~\citep{teachers,professors,miller2000women}, we have more men (55\%) than women (45\%) bios of professors and more women (60\%) than men (40\%) bios of teachers.